jackyhuynh/MyDevKB/documents/ux-design-document/personas-usability-requiremnets.md

 #### Photo:
 - You always want to put a face to a name.
-- Some companies choose to use fictional characters and celebrities as their persona photo but we advocate against this in order to create a new and original identity that’s free of stereotypes or preconceived traits.
+- Some companies choose to use fictional characters and celebrities as their persona photo, but we advocate against this in order to create a new and original identity that’s free of stereotypes or preconceived traits.

 #### Personal motto:
 - Just like a photo, this help build out your persona to make them feel more realistic

 #### Bio:
-- Everyone loves a good back story.
+- Everyone loves a good backstory.
 - Give your persona a little history.
 - Where did they grow up?
 - Why did they choose their current job?